HOW TO WRITE A GERMAN CV THAT WILL GET YOU INTERVIEWS

 3) Volunteer Work – Anything you do outside of work, whether it’s related to your profession or something more personal.

 4) Passion Projects / Side Hustles – Things that do outside of normal work hours, even if it doesn’t relate to your day job.
 Take me for example – I’m more than just a coach.
 In addition to my day job, I run a travel blog and this site, The Berlin Life.
 Yes, I never stop working. 🙃

 5) Hobbies – A list of what you love doing.
 Maybe you’re an aspiring chef, ardent cyclist, or wine connoisseur.
-I like putting things like this on my CV, as it feels authentic and relatable, not to mention, interesting.
-I make it a practice to ask candidates about these things in an interview as they’re nice ice breakers.
+I like putting things like this on my CV, as it feels authentic, relatable, and interesting.
+I make it a practice to ask candidates about these things in an interview as they’re nice icebreakers.